-- 3.26 Proposals for mineral development should demonstrate to the Mineral Planning Authority (MPA) whether they can contribute towards a reduction in GHG emissions and provide for resilience and adaptability in responding to the effects of climatic change.
-The information supplied and the measures to be incorporated/ implemented should be proportionate to the scale and nature of the proposals, such that large-scale mineral proposals will provide more information and be expected to show greater mitigation and adaptation measures, than small-scale mineral proposals.
-Where proposals are subject to the Environmental Impact Assessment (EIA) Regulations some information regarding climate change will be provided through this procedure, and this need not be duplicated. - 3.27 Proposals for minerals development, including extraction and ancillary development, should demonstrate that they have been designed to ensure that any adverse impact on climate change is minimised.
-Opportunities for reducing non-renewable energy and water consumption and maximising energy efficiency should be considered as well as reducing the amount of mineral waste, other wastes and waste-water during site construction/ preparation and thereafter for the life of the development/ operations.
-Mitigating the impact of climate change by designing into schemes measures to offset greenhouse gas emissions and environmental damage such as, but not exclusively, tree and shrub planting, renewable energy sources, habitat creation/ ecological enhancement, biomass crop production and SuDS should also be considered. - 3.28 The following strategic policy provides the framework for the MPA's consideration and determination of mineral development proposals in relation to climate change issues:
+3.27 Proposals for minerals development should demonstrate to the Mineral Planning Authority (MPA) whether they can contribute towards a reduction in greenhouse gas emissions and provide for resilience and adaptability in responding to the effects of climatic change.
+The information supplied and the measures to be incorporated/ implemented should be proportionate to the scale and nature of the proposals, such that large-scale mineral proposals will provide more information and be expected to show greater mitigation and adaptation measures than small-scale mineral proposals.
+Where proposals are subject to the Environmental Impact Assessment (EIA) Regulations, some information regarding climate change will be provided through this procedure, and this need not be duplicated.
+3.28 Proposals for minerals development, including extraction and ancillary development, should demonstrate that they have been designed to ensure that any adverse impact on climate change is minimised.
+Opportunities for reducing non-renewable energy and water consumption, and maximising energy efficiency should be considered alongside the reduction of mineral waste, other wastes and waste-water during site construction/ preparation and for the life of the development/ operations.
+Mitigating the impact of climate change by designing into schemes measures to offset greenhouse gas emissions and environmental damage such as, but not exclusively, tree and shrub planting, renewable energy sources, habitat creation/ ecological enhancement, biomass crop production and SuDS should also be considered.

+3.29 The following strategic policy provides the framework for the MPA's consideration and determination of minerals development proposals in relation to climate change issues: